filmonnezif/LEXY-ai-for-good-/README.md

 ## Overview
-Lexy is an innovative AI-powered reading companion crafted specifically to support dyslexic students.
-By leveraging advanced artificial intelligence alongside additional tailored features, Lexy transforms dense, challenging text into accessible, engaging content.
-This tool not only simplifies reading but also enriches the overall learning experience through interactive strategies such as real-time document conversation and document remixing.
+Lexy is an innovative AI-powered reading companion designed to support dyslexic students.
+By utilizing advanced artificial intelligence and additional tailored features, Lexy transforms dense, challenging text into accessible, engaging content.
+This tool simplifies reading and enriches the overall learning experience through interactive strategies such as real-time document conversation and document remixing.

 ## Features
 - Comprehensive reading assessment with personalized text modifications